Republic of Central Lithuania: Aftermath of World War I

-Eventually, Piłsudski's plan failed; it was opposed both by the Lithuanian government and by the Dmowski faction in Poland.
+Eventually, Piłsudski's plan failed; it was opposed both by the Lithuanian government and by the Dmowski's faction in Poland.
 Stanisław Grabski, representative of Dmowski's faction, was in charge of the Treaty of Riga negotiations with the Soviet Union, in which they rejected the Soviet offer of territories needed for the Minsk canton (Dmowski preferred Poland that would be smaller, but with higher percentage of ethnic Poles).
 The inclusion of territories predominant with non-Poles would have weakened support for Dmowski.

 Polish–Lithuanian War

-At the end of World War I, the area of the former Grand Duchy of Lithuania was divided between the Republic of Poland, the Belarusian People's Republic, and the Republic of Lithuania.
+At the end of World War I, the area of the former Grand Duchy of Lithuania was divided between the Second Polish Republic, the short-lived unrecognized Belarusian People's Republic, and the Republic of Lithuania.
 Following the start of the Polish–Soviet War, during the next two years, the control of Vilnius and its environs changed frequently.
-In 1919 the territory was briefly occupied by the Red Army, which defeated the local self-defense units, but shortly afterwards the Russians were pushed back by the Polish Army.
+In 1919 the territory was briefly occupied by the Red Army, which defeated the local self-defense units, but shortly afterwards the Soviets were pushed back by the Polish Army.
 1920 saw the Vilnius region occupied by the Red Army for the second time.
-However, when the Red Army was defeated in the Battle of Warsaw, the Soviets made the decision to hand the city back over to Lithuania.
-The Polish–Lithuanian War erupted when Lithuania and Poland clashed over the Suvalkai Region on August 26, 1920.
+However, when the Red Army was defeated in the Battle of Warsaw, the Soviets, knowing that they wouldn't be able to hold Vilnius, decided to hand it over to Lithuania.
+By making such a move, the Soviets hoped to intensify the Polish-Lithuanian dispute over the region.

+The regular Polish–Lithuanian War broke out on 26 August 1920, when the Polish Army clashed with Lithuanian troops occupying Suwałki region during the Polish autumn offensive following the Battle of Warsaw.
 The League of Nations intervened and arranged negotiations in Suwałki.
-The League negotiated a cease-fire, signed on October 7, 1920, placing the city of Vilnius in Lithuania.
-The Suwałki Agreement was to have taken effect at 12:00 on October 10, 1920.
+The League negotiated a cease-fire, signed on 7 October 7, placing the city of Vilnius in Lithuania.
+The Suwałki Agreement was to have taken effect at 12:00 on 10 October.